List of mayors of Salerno

-The Mayor of Salerno is an elected politician who, along with the Salerno's City Council, is accountable for the strategic government of Salerno in Campania, Italy.
+The mayor of Salerno is an elected politician who, along with the Salerno's city council, is accountable for the strategic government of Salerno in Campania, Italy.

-President of Campania Vincenzo De Luca has been mayor for 5 terms.
-The current Mayor is Vincenzo Napoli from Democratic Party, De Luca's former deputy, who took office on 14 June 2016.
+The current mayor is Vincenzo Napoli (PD), who took office on 14 June 2016.

 Overview

-According to the Italian Constitution, the Mayor of Salerno is member of the City Council.
+According to the Italian Constitution, the mayor of Salerno is member of the city council.

-The Mayor is elected by the population of Salerno, who also elect the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Salerno, who also elect the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1993 the Mayor is elected directly by Salerno's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1993 the mayor is elected directly by Salerno's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.